Dick Clark's New Year's Rockin' Eve: 1976–1999: Rise in popularity

-ABC 2000 Today
+ABC 2000

 ABC News provided coverage from Times Square and other locations as part of its ABC 2000 Today special.

-New Year's Rockin' Eve was placed on hiatus for 1999–2000 in favor of ABC 2000 Today, a day-long ABC News telecast anchored by Peter Jennings which, as part of a consortium of broadcasters, presented coverage of international and U.S. festivities celebrating the arrival of the year 2000.
-Dick Clark joined Jennings and ABC News reporter Jack Ford as correspondents for coverage from Times Square; they were among the key members of the team of more than 1,000 members of the ABC News division in New York, London, and elsewhere around the world that were part of the broadcast, which also included correspondents/anchors Charles Gibson, Diane Sawyer, Barbara Walters, and Sam Donaldson and London Bureau chief Rex Granum.
-They were all under the direction of ABC's Roger Goodman.
+New Year's Rockin' Eve was placed on hiatus for 1999–2000 in favor of ABC 2000, a day-long ABC News telecast anchored by Peter Jennings.
+ABC was part of a worldwide consortium of broadcasters, covering international and U.S. festivities celebrating the arrival of the year 2000.
+Dick Clark joined Jennings and Jack Ford as correspondents in Times Square.
+Clark served as one of the feature correspondents stationed around the world, along with Barbara Walters, Diane Sawyer, Charles Gibson, Cokie Roberts, Elizabeth Vargas, Connie Chung, Deborah Roberts, Carole Simpson, and Sam Donaldson, all under the direction of ABC's Roger Goodman.
+Clark contributed to the broadcast during the 11 p.m. hour (eastern), and reported on the Time Square Ball drop during the midnight hour.

-The ABC 2000 Today telecast overall also received a Peabody Award.
+At least 175 million viewers tuned into some portions of ABC 2000.
+The broadcast won two News and Documentary Emmy Awards, a Peabody Award, a TCA Award, and was nominated for a DGA Award.
 Reflecting on the event, Clark was enthusiastic about his participation, feeling that it was one of the biggest nights he had ever spent in Times Square.

-2001 primetime expansion
+2001–2004: Primetime expansion

 New Year's Rockin' Eve returned to ABC the following New Year's Eve for the arrival of 2001.
 The 2000–01 edition also introduced a new primetime hour at 10:00 p.m.
 ET/PT, which featured additional segments and music performances to lead into the main program.
-Clark felt positive about the program's expansion into primetime – believing that viewers, no matter where they were, wanted to know what was going on in Times Square on New Year's Eve.
+Clark felt positive about the program's expansion into primetime, believing that viewers, no matter where they were, wanted to know what was going on in Times Square on New Year's Eve.
 Clark was joined by Fox & Friends anchor Steve Doocy, and Madison Michelle as reporters in Times Square.
 Comedian Wayne Brady hosted concert segments in Hollywood, which included performances by 98 Degrees, Baha Men, Boyz II Men, Lonestar, and Third Eye Blind among others.

 The 2002 edition of New Year's Rockin' Eve, its 29th edition, featured pre-recorded concert performances from tours by Aerosmith, Destiny's Child, and Elton John during the primetime hour, followed by studio segments (again hosted by Wayne Brady) featuring performances by Blink-182, Bush, Busta Rhymes, Jessica Simpson, LFO, The O'Jays, and Pink.
-The primetime hour of New Year's Rockin' Eve 2002 was also preceded by ABC 2002, a follow-up to the ABC 2000 Today special hosted by Peter Jennings from the Rose Center for Earth and Space.
+The primetime hour of New Year's Rockin' Eve 2002 was also preceded by ABC 2002, a sequel to the ABC 2000 Today special hosted by Peter Jennings from the Rose Center for Earth and Space.
 The three-and-a-half-hour special featured a "meaningful and reflective" view on New Year's celebrations from around the world, and also included performances by Arlo Guthrie, Sting, and U2.
-Clark personally felt that 2002, since it was the first in the wake of the September 11 attacks, was the most "nerve-racking" New Year's Eve he had ever experienced.
+Clark personally felt that 2002, since it was the first after the September 11 attacks, was the most "nerve-racking" New Year's Eve he had ever experienced.